Pakistan Army sacks 3 officers including Lt-Gen for failing to protect military installations during May 9 violence | Law-Order

 Pakistan Army sacks 3 officers including Lt-Gen for failing to protect military installations during May 9 violence

+He said dozens of military installations were targeted within two hours of Khans arrest.I ask if the army burnt monuments of martyrs with its own hands, he said.He said the investigation held until now has proven that May 9 was being planned for the past several months.Sharif rejected the impression of human rights violations after the May 9 arrests and crackdown against the miscreants and said that actions were being taken within the ambit of the laws of the country.He also said that the war against terrorism would continue.

-Pakistan Army on Monday announced that three officers including a Lieutenant-General were sacked and action was taken against three major generals and seven brigadiers for failing to protect key military installations during the May 9 violence following the arrest of former prime minister Imran Khan.
+Pakistan Army on Monday announced that three officers, including a Lieutenant-General, were fired and action was taken against three major generals and seven brigadiers for failing to protect key military installations during the unprecedented anti-government violence on May 9 following the arrest of former prime minister Imran Khan.

 Addressing a press conference, military spokesman Major General Arshad Sharif said the army conducted two probes into the protests by PTI supporters and took action.